 CIOOS supports a limited number of open data licence agreements, and imposes no restrictions on the data beyond those required by said licences.
 The recommended license agreement employed is CC-BY, which requires that users i) provide attribution, ii) provide a link to the licence, and iii) indicate whether changes were made.
 Users are expected to confirm the licence and its requirements prior to utilizing a data set.
 For more information, please see the CIOOS Data Licencing & Acknowledgement Agreement (forthcoming), or the ISO 19115 Constraints section for a specific dataset.

-While every effort is made to quality control the data available on the CIOOS portal through our metadata standards, data users assume all risks and responsibilities associated with the direct or indirect use of the data and/or associated information.
+While every effort is made to quality control the data available on the CIOOS platform through our metadata standards, data users assume all risks and responsibilities associated with the direct or indirect use of the data and/or associated information.
 If you have concerns related to a data set on CIOOS, please contact the data contributor directly.